grubdragon/lanyon/_posts/2018-05-28-pythoncourse.markdown

 tags: [python, development, tutorial]
 ---

-Hey folks!

-This blog post contains all the information for the Python course.
+This blog post contains all the information for the Python Course as part of TSS by UGAC - IIT Bombay.
+(Instructor for Python(2018))

 ## Transcript of Sent Emails
 <div class="message">